Install openmediavault on Raspberry Pi

 Sharestab just like in the FTP section.

 When you are done with setting up FTP/SMB, you can use your computer to access your storage over the network.
-If you don’t have how to do it I would recommend searching it on Google in form of ‘Connecting to SMB server with MacOS’.
+If you don’t have how to do it I would recommend searching it on Google in the form of ‘Connecting to SMB server with MacOS’.
 Since there are multiple client platforms and multiple services, the combination would be big enough not to cover in this post.

 Have fun with your Network Attached Storage!